alexcfv/url-shorter-bot/README.md

 ## 📲 How It Works

+Before this you must run the service according to the instructions below

 1. Open the Telegram bot.
 2. Tap **“Shorten URL”**.
 3. Send any link (e.g., `https://example.com/some/very/long/url`).